 Equipping in-house legal counsel with unmatched insights.

-This summit will bring together senior in-house lawyers for a strategic discussion on regulatory pressure, data privacy, greenwashing rules and the evolving in-house role in the digital era.
+This summit will bring together senior legal counsel and in-house lawyers in Melbourne for a strategic discussion on regulatory and legislative updates, emerging legal risks, governance challenges, and the evolving role of legal teams in supporting growth in the digital era.

 With an increasing number of legislative and regulatory changes on the horizon, in-house legal teams are under growing pressure to do more with less.
-The traditional role of in-house counsel is no longer limited to managing only legal risk and legal leaders are expected to cover responsibilities across a vast range of areas.
+The traditional role of General Counsel is no longer limited to managing legal risk.
+Legal leadersare now expected to serve as strategic business partners, balancing legal risk with commercial objectives while providing legal advice across corporate and commercial transactions, contracts, law firms relationships, stakeholder management and a vast range of legal services.

 Meet our Speakers